sustainers/academic-map/_sources/individuals.md

 _To keep it simple, limit your details to one paragraph, starting with your name (followed by a period), and including organization or institution, and any contactable social profile or website._

 - Richard Littauer.
 SustainOSS organizer and podcast host, former organizer of OSPO++.
+PhD Candidate at Te Herenga Waka – Victoria University of Wellington.
 Alumn of Edinburgh University and Saarland University.
 [Personal website](https://burntfen.com), [LinkedIn](https://www.linkedin.com/in/richard-littauer-130026138/), and email at [richard@sustainoss.org](mailto:richard@sustainoss.org).
 - Philip Durbin.
 Developer at Harvard University.
 Core contributor to [Dataverse](https://dataverse.org).
 Creator of the [Open Source at Harvard](https://doi.org/10.7910/DVN/TJCLKP) dataset.
 [Personal website](http://greptilian.com), [LinkedIn](https://www.linkedin.com/in/pdurbin/), and email at [philip_durbin@harvard.edu](mailto:philip_durbin@harvard.edu)